 SEP revalidation requires fewer flying hours

-A separate initiative was introduced during the winter of 2020 with the intention of making it cheaper, albeit more complex, where the UK CAA will allow those with 8 or more hours flown in the previous year to revalidate if they’ve had 1.5 hours instruction with an FI/CRI and/or recorded more take-offs and landings.
-The full details are found in ORS4 1416 and ORS4 1417.
-This scheme is temporary and runs until 30 April 2021.
+A separate initiative was introduced during the winter of 2020 with the intention of making it cheaper, albeit more complex, where the UK CAA will allow those with 8 or more hours flown in the previous year to revalidate if they’ve had up to 1.5 hours instruction with an FI/CRI and recorded more take-offs and landings.
+The full details are found in ORS4 1484 and ORS4 1485.
+This scheme is temporary but was extended until 31 July 2021.

 Medical Certificate expiry dates no longer extended